 Tata and the Big Bad Bull is a fast–paced narrative poem about a face–off between an angry bull and a determined boy.
 Tata is single-minded in his desire to go to school, but his grandmother is too poor to pay for the school bus and the route on foot takes him through a pasture guarded by a fierce bull.
 Tata’s pursuit of his education turns into an adventure involving other members of his anthropomorphic community as he searches for ways to circumvent the bull and his anger.

-Tata and the Big Bad Bull is loosely based on the author’s childhood experiences and reflects his current career path as a poet and child rights advocate.
-Like Tata’s grandmother, Ghunta’s mother struggled to pay his school bus fare to school in Jamaica.
-Determined to go to school, Ghunta took a shortcut through a pasture and encountered a fierce bull who charged at him.
+Tata and the Big Bad Bull is loosely based on the author’s childhood experiences and reflects his current career path as a literacy advocate and conflict resolution practitioner.
+Like Tata’s grandmother, Ghunta’s mother struggled to pay his bus fare to school.
+Determined to go, Ghunta took a shortcut through a pasture and encountered a fierce bull who charged at him.
 The story is amusing on the surface, but there is a lot to unpack in the simple rhyming lines.
 The bull and the other characters are metaphors for the challenges Ghunta faced as a child and the steps he took to endure and overcome them.
 Tata and the Big Bad Bull reels children into a fun adventure and then encourages them to think about tolerance, friendship, and understanding.
 It introduces children to the idea that there may be more than one way to solve a problem.